AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/email-programs/email-program-actions/email-test-a-b-test/use-subject-line-a-b-testing.md

    >[!NOTE]
    >
-   >The different subject variations will take even parts of the&nbsp;Test Sample Size selected.
+   >The different subject variations will take even parts of the Test Sample Size selected.

    Okay, we're almost there.
 Now we need to [define the A/B test winner criteria](define-the-a-b-test-winner-criteria.md).